 2. Shadow Agent Deployment

 The same dynamic that produced shadow IT is now producing shadow AI.
-Some security leaders are refer to this problem as "shadow agent."
+Some security leaders refer to this problem as "shadow agent."
 Developers and business units are deploying AI agents without security review, because the tooling is accessible and the perceived risk feels manageable at the moment.
 Those agents then access production data, call production APIs, and make decisions in production environments with no visibility for the security team.
 By the time an incident surfaces, the agent may have operated undetected for weeks or months.

 3. Loss of Data Lineage and Audit Trails